hallojaf/test1/week-1/resources/README.md

-# Resource Links
+# Week 1 Resource Links

-These resources are also linked from individual challenges.
+These are some links to potentially useful resources.
+There is more information in the files in this folder.

 If you find a resource that is missing, or one that is here but not useful, submit a pull request or an issue on github.
 If you find yourself wanting to email a cool link to your cohort - check if it is here first and if not, add it!

 ## Ruby